skhanal5/clip-farmer/README.md

 .\clip-farmer.exe config twitch --client-id [client-id] --client-oauth [client-oauth]
 ```

-**Note**: A side effect of running either command is that it will generate a `config.yaml` file in the project
-root directory which is when the CLI is initially loaded.
-This makes it so, you do not have to set these values
-each time you want to use it.
+**Note**: A side effect of running either command is that it will generate a `config.yaml` file in the project root directory.The values in this file are loaded into memory during the initialization of the "root" command.
+Producing this file makes it so that you do not have to set these values each time you want to use the CLI.

 ### Fetch